simonangel-fong/Note_Humber/3rd/Machine_Learning/logistic_regression/logistic_regression.md

 - On the basis of the categories, Logistic Regression can be classified into three types:

   - `Binomial`:
-    - In binomial Logistic regression, there can be only **two possible types** of the dependent variables, such as 0 or 1, Pass or Fail, etc.
+    - In binomial Logistic regression, there can be only **two possible types** of the _dependent variables_, such as 0 or 1, Pass or Fail, etc.
   - `Multinomial`:
-    - In multinomial Logistic regression, there can be **3 or more possible unordered types** of the dependent variable, such as "cat", "dogs", or "sheep"
+    - In multinomial Logistic regression, there can be **3 or more possible unordered types** of the _dependent variable_, such as "cat", "dogs", or "sheep"
   - `Ordinal`:
-    - In ordinal Logistic regression, there can be **3 or more possible ordered types** of dependent variables, such as "low", "Medium", or "High".
+    - In ordinal Logistic regression, there can be **3 or more possible ordered types** of *dependent variable*s, such as "low", "Medium", or "High".

 ---

-## Model Evaluation -

 ## Python Implementation